 Things you need to Consider When Choosing Wok for Electric Glass Top Stove

 Woks come in different kinds of materials including carbon steel and cast iron.
 Carbon steel, however, is certainly the better option for using on your Electric Stovetop.
-Compared to cast iron, carbon steel transfers the heat of Electric Stove better and faster.
+Compared to cast iron, carbon steel transfers the heat of the Electric Stove better and faster.
 However, it may need more than one seasoning treatment to enhance its durability and lifespan.

 The size of wok depends on some specific points such as your preference, how often you’ll be using it, types of cooktop, etc. usually, woks come in 10-inch to 14-inch in size.
 However, a flat-bottomed wok with 5-inch on the bottom is perfect for cooking on an Electric top stove.

-The shape of wok is another most important thing that you need to consider when buying a wok for your Electric Cooktop.
+The shape of the wok is another most important thing that you need to consider when buying a wok for your Electric Cooktop.
 A round-bottomed can be great for mixing but also may hamper the heat from spreading all parts of the pan.
 On the other hand, if your wok is flat-bottomed or too shallow, you might lose the mixing and tossing ingredients.

 - Flat or Round-Bottomed Wok

 For electric stovetop, flat-bottomed woks are the best option.
 Compared to round-bottomed woks, flat-bottomed woks work more favorable on the Electric Cooktop.
 This sort of woks easily gets contacted electric heating components without any problem.

 A completely round-bottomed wok will not as compatible as flat-bottomed ones on this surface.
 Since the round bottom doesn’t allow for stability, it’ll not work properly on the Electric Stove.
 However, you can use a wok ring stand for compatibility and even distribution of heat to the bottom.